 But over the course of its first season, Heroes has matured immeasurably.
 Compared to timeslot companion 24 (which has worked overtime to spark a moribund plot about Russians and nuclear missiles), it looks even better.
 It’s not great television, by any means, but it’s TV that lets you turn off your brain without making you feel like you’ve wasted an hour of your life—no easy feat.

 Where Heroes has most notably succeeded is in blatantly copying the model set forth by Buffy and 24 (both of which expand on the world of comics) instead of the Lost or Battlestar Galactica model (more akin to the serialized novels of the 19th century).
-Because the first season’s storyline is building toward a seemingly substantial season finale (all of the heroes, it appears, will team up in some sort of justice league to take on the possibly villainous Linderman (Malcolm McDowell, coasting, but doing so with flair)), the writers have to pay off stuff right now and advance the plot by substantial leaps every week.
+Because the first season’s storyline is building toward a seemingly substantial season finale (all of the heroes, it appears, will team up in some sort of justice league to take on the possibly villainous Linderman, played by Malcolm McDowell, coasting, but doing so with flair), the writers have to pay off stuff right now and advance the plot by substantial leaps every week.
 On Lost or Galactica, no one can find out much about the island or the location of Earth, simply because the show could run on ad infinitum (the producers of both series have made noise about setting an end date—something unprecedented for a hit series in American TV—simply so they can more readily plot out how the story will advance).
 On Heroes, if the show comes back for season after season after season, the writers need only come up with super-villain after super-villain after super-villain.
 At some point, this will start feeling old, but it allows the story to hurtle forward and dance past the show’s flaws.
 If you’re invested in the story and characters, an hour of Heroes flies by.
 It’s only until well after the show is over that you realize how bad some of it was.

 Lost and Galactica have taken a lot of flak this season for their dragged-out storylines.
 Lost got bogged down in the world of The Others, while Galactica spent endless amounts of time inside the Cylon society.
 If you could get interested in these alternate societies, you might have found something to like in these episodes (and, to be honest, the Galactica Cylon scenes were unlike anything else that series has ever tried, and worked almost in spite of themselves), but most fans just wanted to spend time with the characters they knew and loved.
 Also, both Lost and Galactica tend to get mired in story construction because of their ambitions—both aim to be syntheses of a century’s worth of American genre tropes, with grimly relatable characters that are more than simple television stereotypes (it should be noted that Galactica has been much more successful at developing its characters than Lost has).
 The story only moves forward when the characters want it to and because of this, the audience is often frustrated.